marshallflax/pandoc_resume/markdown/resume.md

 **WeCanCodeIT -- Lead Instructor**, Jan-Sept 2023

 - Rewrote course materials for an intensive Java/SpringBoot/React/Agile bootcamp.
-- Advocate for making Test-Driven Development and Example-driven learning central to the bootcamp.
+- Advocate for making Test-Driven Development and Example-driven learning central throughout.
-- Advocate for using using modern tools (Git, Markdown, Mermaid, VSCode) to develop curriculum and lessons.
+- Advocate for using using modern tools (Git, Markdown, Mermaid, VSCode) throughout.
 - Advocate for active learning and agile curriculum development.

 **Google, LLC -- Senior Site Reliability Engineer / Software Engineer**,  Oct 2018 to May 2022